htoohtooaungcloud/acme-corp-k8s-setup/README.md

 # Current Architecture for Assignment
 ![implemented-cynapse-architecture](https://github.com/htoohtooaungcloud/cynapse-ai-k8s-setup/assets/54118047/d926ad1e-21e0-4cbe-9c24-860cd564c680)

-# Future Improvement Architecture
+# Improvement Architecture
 ![well-architected-improvement-architecture](https://github.com/htoohtooaungcloud/cynapse-ai-k8s-setup/assets/54118047/22e1c26e-b47e-4268-a03d-8b9ab62cb32c)

 ## Task list
-1. Build the infrastructure using terraform and several EC2 Instances in AWS "ap-southeast-1" + VPC + Subnets + IGW + KeyPair + SecuritGroups and others necessary resources.
+1. Build the infrastructure using terraform and 3 EC2 Instances in the AWS "ap-southeast-1" + VPC + Subnets + IGW + KeyPair + SecuritGroups and others necessary resources.
 2. Create the ansible-terraform provider resouces for ENVIRONMENT VARIABILE before carry out configuration changes using Ansible.
-3. terraform apply and build the infrastructer
+3. terraform apply and build the infrastructure.
 4. Once we done deploying infrastructure in AWS, execute "ansible-playbook -i <file>".
 (Some of the stages has problem and need to fixed.
-Therefore, stick to manual stepup in each server)
+Therefore, stick to manual setup in each server using script files)
 5. Run the "common.sh", "master.sh" and join to the master-node from worker-nodes to form kubernetes cluster using Kubeadm Bootstrap setup.
-6. We're going to use cilium as CNI and disable the kube-proxy. burdens because it eBPF features.
+6. We're going to use cilium as CNI and disable the kube-proxy.
+Cilium is powerful tool which is fueled by eBPF.
     - (Basically, it allows to run sandbox programs in the Linux Kernel without going back and forth between Kernel space and userspace which is what iptables do)
 7. We'll be using cilium as loadbalancer instead of metallb as well.
 However, we still need to create AWS Elastic-LoadBalancer and point to the kubernets api server endpoint 6443 to expose service as LoadBalancer.
     - This is need to be done and compulsory, but as for now let's stick to NodePort when we expose the kubernetes services.